 Each fellow will participate in adult and pediatric sleep medicine clinics at both Johns Hopkins Bayview Medical Center and The Johns Hopkins Hospital.
 Specialty sleep clinics in ENT, dental, neurology, psychiatry, behavioral psychology and pulmonary medicine will complement the fellow’s longitudinal clinic experiences.
 Finally, the fellow will spend substantial amounts of time working in pediatric and adult sleep laboratories, learning how to conduct, analyze and interpret sleep studies, portable monitoring studies and actigraphy.
 Fellows also will be active participants in an extensive sleep lecture series, journal club, research seminar and interdisciplinary case conference throughout the fellowship.

-A recent report from the Institute of Medicine highlights the mandate for training academically oriented medical investigators in sleep medicine (see National Academic Press, 2006, “Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem”).
-This report urges that “all academic health centers strive to develop or transform the current sleep activities into interdisciplinary sleep programs.
+In 2006, a report from the Institute of Medicine highlighted the mandate for training academically oriented medical investigators in sleep medicine (see National Academic Press, 2006, “Sleep Disorders and Sleep Deprivation: An Unmet Public Health Problem”).
+This report urged that “all academic health centers strive to develop or transform the current sleep activities into interdisciplinary sleep programs.
 There is too much at stake—a large patient population, high levels of under-diagnosis and a high public health toll—for inaction.”

-Each fellow will pursue a research project related to sleep medicine under the guidance of a faculty mentor.
+Fellows who obtain additional research training will pursue a project related to sleep medicine under the guidance of a faculty mentor.
 A broad range of projects and mentors are available in the basic sciences, translational biology, or clinical physiology and epidemiology.

 In pursuing their research project, the fellow will gain exposure and training in all aspects of scientific investigation.
 Each fellow will learn how to formulate a cogent research plan, prepare a research protocol (for the Institutional Review Board or Animal Care and Use Committees), conduct research, analyze findings and present these findings in research seminars and national meetings.
 The fellow also will gain experience in preparing a grant application for fellowship funding and at least one original manuscript.